-As this module carries university accreditation, once you have submitted your online booking form, you will be required to provide the following supporting information to the administration team for Tutor to be able to review and formally accept your application as required by the university:
+As this module carries university accreditation, once you have submitted your online booking form, you will be required to provide the following supporting information for Tutor to be able to review and formally accept your application as required by the university:

 - An up-to-date copy of your Curriculum Vitae (including contact details of a work or academic reference)

 - A brief personal statement to support your application

 - A copy of your highest qualification certificate and transcript of modules studied

 - A copy of photographic proof of ID (i.e. driver's licence/passport).
 For non UK students, this must be a copy of your passport